dsi-agpt/minibus-skeleton/README.md

     ),
 ```
 Please pay attention to naming conventions used by minibus.

-If your data transfer is an acquisition process, if the transferred data are students and that the source is registrationsytem, the key must be *acquisition-students-registrationsytem*.
+If your data transfer is an *acquisition* process, if the transferred data are *students* and the source is *registrationsytem*, the key must be *acquisition-students-registrationsytem*.
-Inside the application a process is always identified by the key registrationsytem mode-datatype-endpoint-year.
+Inside the application a process is always identified by the key mode-datatype-endpoint-year.
 For non-annualized process, year is set to 0.
+For exemple, *acquisition-students-registrationsytem-0*.
+For annualized process, *acquisition-students-registrationsytem-2016* is not the same process as *acquisition-students-registrationsytem-2017*.

 You still have to mention that data transfer in one of the *source* (for acquisition) or *target* (for export) entries of your data type configuration file.

 ```php